ParallelXL/weather-app/README.md

       />
 </p>

-# Weather app by <a target='_blank' href="https://ayannagori.netlify.app/">ParallelXL</a>
+# Weather app by <a target='_blank' href="https://ayannagori.vercel.app/">ParallelXL</a>

-This is a weather app used to see detailed weather data of anywhere from anywhere.
+This is a weather app used to see detailed weather data of anywhere from everywhere.

 ## Description

-<a href='https://weatherappxl.netlify.app/' target='_blank'>CHECK THIS PROJECT LIVE</a>
+<a href='https://weadher.vercel.app' target='_blank'>CHECK THIS PROJECT LIVE</a>
 In this app you can search for a place or look for your current location to get the data.
-The data includes Current temprature, Weekly temprature for 7 days, Sunrise and Sunset time, Humidity rate and air quality check: <a href='https://weather-app-by-ayan.netlify.app/' target='_blank'>Preveiw</a> OR <a href='https://ayannagori.netlify.app/' target='_blank'>check my portfolio for more projects</a>
+The data includes Current temprature, Weekly temprature for 7 days, Sunrise and Sunset time, Humidity rate and air quality check: <a href='https://weadher.vercel.app' target='_blank'>Preveiw</a> OR <a href='https://ayannagori.vercel.app/' target='_blank'>check my portfolio for more projects</a>

 ## Features